scohen64/pallache/README.md

   - OR
 - Get your own Google Sheets API Key to insert into `google-doc-url.js`

-See more in the tutorial https://handsondataviz.org/leaflet-storymaps-with-google-sheets.html

 ## Credits (and licenses)
-This project is part of the Sephardi Spaces Project at the University of Miami, developed by [Shai Cohen](https://www.linkedin.com/in/shai-cohen-7133052a/).
+This project is part of the *Sephardi Spaces Project* at the University of Miami, developed by [Shai Cohen](https://www.linkedin.com/in/shai-cohen-7133052a/).
 The project explores the histories, migrations, and cultural heritage of Sephardi communities through digital tools and public humanities.

 © Sephardi Spaces – University of Miami.
 Content is shared under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), unless otherwise noted.